Tecsmith/vr61-keyboard-pcb/docs/updates/readme.md

   - Next time I will have all the components installed by the supplier!
 - PCBWay did an amazing job on the PCB!

+## 2022-07-20

+### Declaring Rev A as FAILED

+Came across some terminal issues when compiling the code and attempting to retro-fit the PCB into a AnnePro2 case.

+- The `ESC` key is off to right by 1mm.
+Checked the CAD `.sch` and say that somehow I'd moved it and missed that it was off by 1mm.
+Must have been on the rotation and I didn't double check.
+- The LED implementation does not work electronically.
+Somewhere between the MCU the Level Shifter and the first LED something happens and I blow the 1st LED.
+Soldered on 3 replacements, all blown.
+Bypass the `Caps-Lock` position and made `5` key 1st - that blew to.
+Need to relook at more ref. designs for this.

+#### Next

+- Everything else seems to work.
+Code also works...
+- ... but I'd assumed the memory IC on the MicroMod was an EEPROM. **It's not** .. it's Flash! *(Rookie assumption!)*  Will implement an I²C EEPROM as the 100,000 write cycles of the W25Q32FV Flash is far, far less than the 4,000,000 of an external EEPROM like the ST M24Cx IC's.
+> Wondering what I can do with the Flash tho ... seems a waste.

 ---